Mictronics/readsb/README-dump1090.md

 Credits
 ---

-Dump1090 was written by Salvatore Sanfilippo <antirez@gmail.com> and is released under the BSD three clause license.
+The original version of dump1090 was written by Salvatore Sanfilippo
+<antirez@gmail.com> and was released under the BSD three clause license.

+This modified version of dump1090 is maintained by Oliver Jowett
+<oliver@mutability.co.uk> and is released under the GPL (v2 or later).